 Settle Old Debts

 Having accounts that are in collections, which were charged off, etc., are things that you will want to have removed or changed on your report.
 Start small and settle them one at a time.
 If they are within the last 24 months you’ll want to start there.
 Sometimes you can even settle for a lower amount if you call them and are willing to pay a lump sum at that moment.

 One thing to remember when you start paying off the older delinquent accounts is that once you settle they become recent accounts again and that can negatively affect your score for a bit.
 When settling, call them and see if they will completely remove the information from the credit report when you settle so it doesn’t negatively affect it.

 Although they don’t look at income with your credit score, they do look at how much you owe in relation to how much open credit you have.
 In order to improve your FICO score you’ll want to owe less than 30 percent of the available credit you have.
 Anything more than that and your FICO score will start to decrease.
 So in reality just because you have a credit card with a $5,000 limit, it doesn’t mean you want to rack up the charges.
 Ideally you’ll want to stay below $1,500 in this instance.
 If your utilization is high, lower the debt on your credit cards first and then the installment debts.

+The tips we’ve mentioned are by far the fastest way to fix your credit score.
 Now you may want to ask why raising your credit score is important, well because when it comes to mortgages, the higher your credit score, the lower the rate for the home you want to buy, which means lower monthly payment.
-So get started on improving your FICO score today, because it can only benefit you in the long run.
+So get started today on improving your FICO score so that you can raise your credit score as soon as possible, because it can only benefit you in the long run.